apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - For upgrading worker nodes you need to ` drain ` them before upgrading
 - different solutions for upgrading worker nodes
   - All at once
-  - -1/+1 --> cordon one worker, then un-cordon it
+  - -1/+1 --> drain one worker, then un-cordon it
   - +1/-1 --> add a new worker node

 ### Backup & Restore Methodologies